Meet the Board

 Julie is an education advocate and philanthropist.
 She is actively involved in numerous organizations focused on children, education, and social justice.
 She has mentored over 100 students through the Posse Foundation, Teach for America, Women of Tomorrow, and Achieve Miami.
 Julie is a member of The Trustees’ Council of Penn Women, an advisor to The Arthur Project, and sits on the board of SP2, The Center for Jewish Entrepreneurial Philanthropy, Ransom Everglades and Teach for America in Miami.
 Julie graduated from the University of Pennsylvania and currently resides in Miami, Fl.

-Deborah Hochberg, Secretary
+Deborah Hochberg, Director

 Debbie is Senior Advisor at The Paul E. Singer Foundation where she works with organizations and partners seeking to increase their impact.
 She served as Director of Investor Relations for Multex, Inc., where she built investor relationships and ran corporate strategy.
 Debbie began her career at Merrill Lynch & Co.
 She serves on the Board of The Harold Grinspoon Foundation, the Women’s Leadership Initiative at BBYO and the Jewish Food Society.
 Debbie has an M.B.A. from Harvard Business School and an A.B. in Biology from Harvard College.
 She lives in Westchester with her family.